ftl-toolbox/ftl_installer/docs/proposals/workflow.md

 The Workflow Config defines the following Primitives:

 ###Providers (Provider Engine)
-TODO: Better define the Provider Engine

-Providers defines the configuration for the Provider Engine.
+The providers key defines the configuration for the Provider Engine.
 This includes how host information is gathered for use by the generated installer.
 The following scenarios should be handled by provider engine:
 - Gathering of host information: